 Played almost sickeningly straight in the Warcraft Expanded UniverseWar Of The Ancients trilogy.
 The Night Elves revolt against their corrupt, extravagant and hedonistic ruling caste while simultaneously fighting off a demonic invasion... only to replace it with a theocratic military dictatorship replete with secret police and expansive underground gulags where they send their political prisoners.
 And it's presented as a good thing- to the point where their beloved totalitarian leader has ruled completely unopposed for ten thousand years.

-Subverted in The Elder Scrolls V Skyrim.
-The game start with the player and some Stormcloak rebels ending up victims of the Empire (the player almost gets beheaded despite not being a rebel).
+Subverted in The Elder Scrolls V: Skyrim.
+The game starts with the player and some Stormcloak rebels ending up victims of the Empire (the player almost gets beheaded despite not being a rebel).
 This gives the player a positive view of the Stormcloaks.
-But as the game progress, it soon turns into a Grey and Grey Morality situation as it's shown the Stormcloaks and the Empires both have their flaws.
+But as the game progresses, it soon turns into a Grey and Grey Morality situation as it's shown the Stormcloaks and the Imperials both have their flaws.
+The Stormcloaks' leader is racist and stubborn, but the Empire is oppressing a religion at the behest of the super racist Thalmor (it agreed to do so in a treaty, but the necessity of the treaty is questionable as it was one of the initial demands in the first place).
+Both sides are happy to kill the other and the civil war means that the Empire may be less able to defend itself against the Thalmor.

 Played with in Girl Genius, where the Wulfenbach Empire is the only thing that prevents Europe from plunging into the total bloody anarchy of not long ago, but the rather sinister revolutionaries just have to put on a good show and people cheer for them, in large part because of this very trope.